 The then Ivanhoe released the majority of its extensive regional landholding following windfall tax (announced May'06) and during extended negotiations with the Mongolian Government to form the original Oyu Tolgoi Investment Agreement for the open pit development (secured Oct'09).
 The repeal of the Mongolian copper and gold windfall profits tax only occurred in Aug'09 (effective January 1, 2011) with reform to the Mongolian Minerals Law in July 2014 leading to the repeal of the 5-year moratorium for issuing new exploration licenses (since mid'2010) only in January 2015.
 Limited land had been issued since this period with an on and off moratorium in place.
-Mongolia's Ministry of Mining and Heavy Industry re-opened the land tender system for new exploration licenses in 30'18, including total proposed land area covering 86,690 km 2 (or $\sim 5.5\%$ of Mongolia's landmass).
-To date, over 300 tender areas have been announced, with Kincora recently securing a new exploration license via the new tender system.
+Mongolia's Ministry of Mining and Heavy Industry re-opened the land tender system for new exploration licenses in 3Q'18, including total proposed land area covering 86,690 km2 (or $\sim 5.5\%$ of Mongolia's landmass).
+To date, over 350 tender areas have been announced, with Kincora recently securing a new exploration license via the new tender system but the tender system has largely been un-effective and is not a globally competitive system.